 Obed Mambwe, 2019 Alumnus, saw a critical need to convey information about COVID-19 to vulnerable populations in Zambia.
 As a sign language interpreter, he used his country’s experience with Ebola and produced several videos communicating important information about coronavirus for the deaf community in his country.
 Learn more about his work.

-Promoting awareness of COVID-19 through music
+Promoting awareness of COVID-19, diverse abilities through music